Wafl97/OSDS/L2/README.md

 In this case the id was: `a94f38a07b8a`

-Now we can use the <i> exec </i> command with the id to acces the container from the other terminal.
+Now we can use the <i> exec </i> command with the id to access the container from the other terminal.

 ```powershell
 docker exec -it [id] bash